The following programs are available to provide assistance to students who need them.

 Alcohol and Drug Abuse (AODA) Prevention Program

 A student in need of assistance to work through alcohol and drug abuse issues is encouraged to contact the AODA specialist.
 Conscientious efforts to seek such help shall not jeopardize any student’s enrollment and will not be noted in the student’s educational record.
 Any assistance provided can be done anonymously and is kept completely confidential within legal guidelines.
 If needed, this could include referral to agencies providing AODA treatment.

 Live Free is a Madison College student club that promotes well being and community integration for students in recovery and their supporters.
-Click "Join Organization" to get notifications about upcoming events.
+Download the WolfPack Connect app to join the group.
+Once a member, you will get notifications about upcoming events.